IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

 ### Conditional Cell Formatting
 If you have a Grid with thousands of rows of data it would be very difficult to see patterns and trends just from examining the raw information.
 Similar to charts and sparklines, `Conditional formatting` provides another way to visualize data and make it easier to understand.

-Understanding conditional formatting - it allows you to automatically apply formatting such as colors and data bars to cells based on `their value` in the range selection.
+Understanding conditional formatting - it allows for applying formatting such as colors and data bars to cells based on `their value` in the range selection.
 The [sample below](#demo) demonstrates how you can configure the Grid to apply `Conditional Formatting`.
 It depends on the `Conditional formatting selection type` what condition `rules` will be shown.
 Below you will find the predefined styles (presets) that you can use in order to quickly apply conditional formatting to your data.
-The formatting of a range clears when performing formatting on different range or through the clear button.
-The clear button activates when there is an applied formatting and removes the formatting from the whole range.
+The formatting of a range gets cleared when performing formatting on different range or through the clear button.
+The clear button is only active when there is an applied formatting.

 #### Number range selection
 - `Data Bars` - Data bars can help you spot larger and smaller numbers, such as top-selling and bottom-selling products.
 This preset makes it very easy to visualize values in a range of selected cells.
 A longer bar represents a higher value.
 A cell that holds  value of 0 has no data bar all other cells are filled proportionally.
 Positive values are with `green` color  and  negative values will be `red`